 From 2000 through 2010, DiVito served as the chairman of former Illinois Supreme Court Chief Justice Thomas R. Fitzgerald's screening committee to review and report on the qualifications of those considered for appointment to fill judicial vacancies on the appellate and circuit courts.
 In 2012, he served as the co-chairman of the Illinois State Bar Association Special Committee on Judicial Disqualification Standards, which recommended standards for judicial recusal based on campaign support that were adopted by the Board of governors and the Assembly and sent to the Illinois Supreme Court.

-He currently serves as a member of the Board of Directors of the Illinois Judges Foundation (since 2007) and as a member of the Alumni Board of Governors of Loyola University of Chicago School of Law (since 2008).
+He currently serves as a member of the Board of Directors of the Illinois Judges Foundation (since 2007).
 He also currently serves as the chairman of the statutorily created Illinois Sentencing Policy Advisory Council (SPAC) (see 730 ILCS 5/5-8-8), after having been appointed by Governor Pat Quinn in December 2009 and after having been elected chairman by its members.
 By virtue of that office, he coordinates with two other state entities created by the Illinois Crime Reduction Act of 2009 (730 ILCS 190/1 et seq.): the Risks, Assets, and Needs Assessment Task Force (RANA) and the Adult Redeploy Illinois Oversight Board.
-He is a member of the Illinois Judges Association, the Appellate Lawyers Association, the Seventh Circuit Bar Association, the American Bar Association, the Illinois State Bar Association, the Chicago Bar Association, the Women’s Bar Association, the Justinian Society of Lawyers, and the American Judicature Society.
+He is a member of the Illinois Judges Association, the Appellate Lawyers Association, the Seventh Circuit Bar Association, the American Bar Association, the Illinois State Bar Association, the Chicago Bar Association, the Women’s Bar Association, the Justinian Society of Lawyers, and the Catholic Lawyers Guild of Chicago.

-He has served as the president of the Illinois Judges Association (1993-94), the president of the Appellate Lawyers Association (2002-03), the president of the Markey/Wigmore Inn of Court (1992-93), and the chairman of the Illinois chapter of the American Judicature Society (1999-2002).
+He has served as the president of the Illinois Judges Association (1993-94), the president of the Appellate Lawyers Association (2002-03), the president of the Markey/Wigmore Inn of Court (1992-93), the chairman of the Illinois chapter of the American Judicature Society (1999-2002), and as a member of the Board of Governors of Loyola University of Chicago School of Law (2008-14).
 He served as a member of the Illinois Supreme Court Committee on the Rules of Evidence (1975-79) (a predecessor of the current Supreme Court evidence committee) and of the Illinois Supreme Court Planning and Oversight Committee for a Judicial Evaluation Program (1998-2006) which, pursuant to Supreme Court Rule 58, was charged with implementing and administering a program for judicial performance evaluation.
 Effective March 1, 2011, the Supreme Court amended Rule 58, renaming the Committee the "Judicial Performance Evaluation Committee," and authorized it to implement and monitor a program of mandatory judicial performance evaluation, "for the purpose of achieving excellence in the performance of individual judges and the improvement of the judiciary as a whole."
 Rule 58(c).
 Since 2011, he has served as a facilitator in implementing evaluations required by the Rule.

 DiVito also has served as a member of the governing Boards of the Illinois Judges Association (for many years and at various times), the Chicago Bar Association (1993-95), the Illinois State Bar Association (1984-90), the Chicago Bar Foundation (1994-95), the Appellate Lawyers Association (1997-2004), the Lawyers' Assistance Program (1996-98), and the John Howard Association (1997-2001).

 For approximately 25 years, he authored and annually updated a guide related to sentencing under Illinois law.
 He provided free annual updated editions of the guide to Illinois judges, state’s attorneys, public defenders, and law school professors, and to the Illinois State Bar Association for its marketing to the other members of the Bar.
-In August 2010, LexisNexis Matthew Bender began publishing and marketing the guide, entitled Illinois Sentencing and Disposition Guide, now 490 pages in length and in its third edition, and co-authored by Peter G. Baroni.
-The 2012 guide is available for purchase from Lexis Nexis by clicking here.
+In August 2010, LexisNexis Matthew Bender began publishing and marketing the guide, entitled Illinois Sentencing and Disposition Guide, now almost 600 pages in length and in its fifth edition, and co-authored by Peter G. Baroni.
+The 2014-15 guide is available for purchase from Lexis Nexis by clicking here.

 With former Governor James R. Thompson, he co-chaired the Criminal Law Edit, Alignment and Reform (CLEAR) Commission which, after two years of deliberations, submitted to the Illinois General Assembly significant legislative revisions to the Criminal Code of 1961 as well as to the Unified Code of Corrections.
 All of CLEAR's suggested amendments have been passed by the General Assembly by unanimous or near-unanimous vote, and all have been signed into law by the Governor, comprising 12 separate public acts.
 As an indication of the significance of these legislative amendments, by virtue of Public Act 97-1108, effective January 1, 2013, the Criminal Code of 1961 has been re-named the Criminal Code of 2012.